hypersign-protocol/hypersign-kyc-contracts/README.md

 - [ ] All DID signatures are also prone to replay attacks
 - [ ] Check for any security loopholes
 - [ ] Implement how to stop users to re-transfer the token to other users?
+- [ ] Work on all edge cases of smart contract

 ## Resources